Chart Color Schemes

 Health performance in Garbutt - West End is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Garbutt - West End, with common health conditions prevalent across both younger and older age groups.
-The rate of private health cover is notably high at approximately 58% of the total population (3,833 people), compared to 53.3% across the rest of Queensland.
+Health data indicates significant health challenges in Garbutt - West End, with notable prevalence of common conditions across both younger and older age groups.
+Approximately 58% (~3,833 people) have private health cover, higher than Rest of Qld at 53.3%.

 Frequently Asked Questions - Health